Emery Lehman: Lacrosse

 Lehman also played lacrosse competitively, serving as a midfielder.
 During the summers, he played on an elite travel team in Illinois.
 As a freshman in high school, he was the team captain.
 Lehman's coach says he is a "very skilled player" who could play for a "high-level Division III to mid-level Division I" college program.
-He was a member of both Marquette's Club Hockey and Club Lacrosse team in his off-season to stay in shape.
+He was a member of both Marquette's Club Hockey and Club Lacrosse teams in his off-season to stay in shape.